SenseLogic/CODA/README.md

     *   splitting long functions into smaller methods called in sequence;
     *   keeping your functions small enough so that they just do what their name says, and nothing more.

-*   Develop **baby code** that looks so simple and obvious that even a child could quickly understand what it does.
+*   Develop **"baby code"** that looks so simple and obvious that even a child could quickly understand what it does.

 *   Immediately **refactor components** and their **client code** when the their modularity or reusability needs to be fixed.